A Minimalist Proof Language for Neural Theorem Proving over Isabelle/HOL: Evaluation

 \subsubsection{Base Models}

-To assess MiniLang over multiple models, we fine-tune two 7B base models: Llemma~\cite{Llemma} and DeepSeek-Prover-Base v1.5 (DPSK-PB)~\cite{DPSK1.5}.
-Both models specialize in formal reasoning, having been pre-trained on datasets from major proof assistants including Coq, Lean, and Isabelle.
+To assess Minilang across multiple models, we fine-tune two 7B base models: Llemma~\cite{Llemma} and DeepSeek-Prover-Base v1.5 (DPSK-PB)~\cite{DPSK1.5}.
+Both models have been pre-trained on datasets from major proof assistants including Coq, Lean, and Isabelle.